alfadzc/PWR-Validator-guide/README.md

 # PWR-Validator-guide
-Guide to set up PWR Chain Validator
+## Step by Step Guide to set up PWR Chain Validator
 # ⚡ PWR Chain Validator Node

 Welcome to the PWR Chain inaugural testnet!
 This guide helps you set up a validator node